kfung21/norcaltravels_old/doc/blog/2020-06-23_Dumb Jokes.md

 A: Two, one to change it and one to check for animal ingredients.

 ITS GLUTEN-Y GOOD <br/>
-*Didyou hear about the vegan devil worshipper?
+*Did you hear about the vegan devil worshipper?
 He sold his soul to seitan!*

 CAVE MAN DIET <br/>
 *Q:How many carnivores does it take to change a light bulb?* <br/>